5 Tips for Real Estate Investors during COVID-19

 Explore areas where there were plenty of jobs which may appear again post pandemic.
 Invest for potential growth in appreciation value and not just cash flow, be mindful of the market trends in the area.

 Cater to the different needs of the people.
 Some may prefer a condo over a townhouse, some may go for an easier long-term pay-out plan, be flexible in your schemes.
-Go ahead and push out useful information about personal finance and home improvement techniques so that the customers come back and thank you later.
+Go ahead and push out useful information about personal finance, home improvement and renovation techniques so that the customers come back and thank you later.

 Continue to train yourself with the best online and social media practices, the more real you appear to the client, the better your chances of a good deal.